3 cups of firmly-compressed chickweed tops

-- Put one cup of the chickweed into a blender along with the oil, vinegar and lemon juice.
+2. Put one cup of the chickweed into a food processor (or blender if you don’t have one) along with the oil, vinegar and lemon juice.
 Add about a tablespoon of water and blend until you have a consistent texture (but not until smooth).
 If it’s not happening add a little more water or oil (very gradually).

-Tip: You’ll need to stop the blender every few seconds, take the lid off and give everything a stir.
+Tip: If you’re using a blender, you’ll need to stop it every few seconds, take the lid off and give everything a stir.
 This stops you ending up with puree on the bottom and unblended leaves sitting on top.

 3. Add the garlic and the cashews, then give the blender a few pulses until they break up very roughly.
 Add the rest of the chickweed, and the salt and pepper.